Any case of medical malpractice, sometimes referred to as medical negligence, must comprise the following elements:

 Complete a Free Case Evaluation form now

-The Help of a Medical Negligence Lawyer on Your Case
+Work with a Medical Negligence Lawyer on Your Case

 We are advocates for the injured people of New York, and we will work to represent your rights and your interests.
-Furthermore, because we work on a contingency fee basis, you pay us nothing unless and until we win your case.
+Furthermore, because we work on a contingency-fee-basis, you pay us nothing unless and until we win your case.

-Call Friedman & Simon, L.L.P. today at (516) 932-0400 for a free consultation.
+Call Friedman & Simon, L.L.P. today for a free consultation.